SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 At a high level, Tari script works as follows:

-* A commitment to the spending script is recorded in the transaction UTXO.
+* The spending script is recorded in the transaction UTXO.
 * UTXOs also define a new, _offset public key_.
 * After the script is executed, the execution stack must contain exactly one value that will be interpreted as a public key.
   One can prove ownership of a UTXO by demonstrating knowledge of both the commitment _blinding factor_, _and_ the _script key_.